baoduyne/Website/README.md

 - **Appointment Notifications**: Users will receive notifications via email or message about upcoming appointments, helping them not miss any meetings.

-- **Doctor and Service Rating**: After the examination, users can rate the service quality and share their experience with the doctor.

-- **Doctor Search and Comparison**: Users can easily search and compare information about doctors such as specialties, experience, prices, reviews...
+- **View top doctors and their experience**: Users can easily find and see information about 10 top doctors per week such as specialties, experience, prices...

-- **Package Service Booking**: In addition to individual bookings, users can book complete medical service packages like general checkups, periodic health checks...
+- **View Specialties**: Patient can find specialties via specialty's system and then booking doctor depend on patient issue and demand.

+- **Reading a variety of handbook**: Viewer will have able to read a lot of handbooks which can be updated by adminstrators.

 - **Doctor Information Management**:
   - **Doctor Accounts**: Doctors can self-register accounts and manage personal information and work schedules.
   - **Doctor Management (Admin Account)**: Administrators can add, edit, delete doctor information, and assign account permissions.
-  - **Doctor Management (Hospital Account)**: Hospitals can manage the list of doctors working at the hospital, update information and work schedules.
+  -
+- **Clinic and Handbook Content Management**:
+  - **Create more content**: Administrators will have full permistion to add,edit,delete all information about clinics and handbook .

 ## Technologies Used